YuanpengL/YuanpengL.github.io/_pages/about.md

 - approximating complex free-form surfaces using equivalent regular triangle panels in a **mesh-growth** manner; and
 - simultaneously reducing multiple element types (including beams, joints, and panels) by **approximating free-forms surfaces using assemblies of rotational patches**.

-I also had a research visit at EPFL [Geometric Computing Laboratory (GCM)](https://www.epfl.ch/labs/gcm/), hosted by Prof. Mark Pauly, where we proposed a new class of **elastic gridshells assembled from locally deployable rotational-surface components** that can be prefabricated, compactly stored and transported, and deployed on-site for efficient assembly.
+I also had a visit at EPFL [Geometric Computing Laboratory (GCM)](https://www.epfl.ch/labs/gcm/), hosted by Prof. Mark Pauly, where we proposed a new class of **elastic gridshells assembled from locally deployable rotational-surface components** that can be prefabricated, compactly stored and transported, and deployed on-site for efficient assembly.

 Outside research, I enjoy films, books, and music.
 I like travelling, observing and recording (with photos), and I prefer creating rather than interfering.